Fami6Xx/RP-Universe/docs/invoices-tasks.md

 [ ] Create command classes
    - Implement `InvoiceCommand` for opening the menu
    - Implement `CreateInvoiceCommand` for creating invoices
+   - Create an auto complete for the commands
    - Add permission checks
    - Implement command argument validation